chenmingyong0423/go-mongox-doc/docs/en/index.md

     details: go-mongox provides a way of plug-in programming, which can more conveniently extend the function of go-mongox
   - title: Hooks
     details: go-mongox provides a way of hook function, which can more conveniently handle the data operation before and after
+  - title: Automatic Default Fields Update
+    details: go-mongox comes with a built-in generic Model struct.
+Its fields are automatically updated when creating or modifying documents.
+  - title: Struct Tag Validation Support
+    details: go-mongox offers an automatic tag validation feature that uses an integrated validation hook to recognize and validate struct tags.
+It employs the go-playground/validator library to automatically ensure that field values meet predefined validation criteria.
 ---